HO-CTO/sre-monitoring-as-code/SECURITY.md

 Then you can still [reach out via email](SASSRETeam@digital.homeoffice.gov.uk) or using the [GOV.UK contact form](https://www.gov.uk/contact/govuk).

 ## Guidelines for reporting a vulnerability
-When you are investigating and reporting the vulnerability on a HO-CTO domain or subdomain, you must not:
+When you are investigating and reporting the vulnerability on a HomeOffice domain or subdomain, you must not:
 - break the law
 - access unnecessary or excessive amounts of data
 - modify data